 When we arrived on the seventh floor, we took a right, and three doors down was the Early palace for the week.
 My dad reached into his right pocket and pulled out the key and opened the door.
 The bone-chilling air conditioning rushed out upon us like the wind of Pentecost.
 Nobody spoke in tongues and yet, I was standing in the middle a miracle and didn't know it.
 How do we not know it right then and there?
 Even the disciples didn't recognize the Savior on the Emmaus road, for goodness sake.

-I looked in his hand and he also had two peach Jolly Ranchers.
+I looked in his hand, and he also had two Jolly peach Ranchers.
 I’d never seen one.
 I don’t know how I’d lived nine whole years on God's green earth and never actually come across one of these marvelous little creations.
 My dad handed one to me and said, “Here.
 Eat this.
 It’s peach.”
-I took it, opened it up, and popped it in my mouth.
+I took it, opened it up, and popped it into my mouth.
 He said, “Don’t bite down!
 It’ll break your teeth!”
 I listened.
-For maybe the first time in my life, I listened to my dad and I’m glad I did.
+For maybe the first time in my life, I listened to my dad, and I’m glad I did.

 To this day that was the best Jolly Rancher I ever had.
 I don't think I've had one since I was in high school.
 I did try grape and watermelon, and all the others.
 But the peach one… in the doorway… with the ghost of Pentecost blowing… and my reflection in his aviators…. peach is the best Jolly Rancher.